munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 You can define "decoupling" a bunch of ways, but I think if two pieces of code are coupled, it means you can't understand one without understanding the other.
-If you *de*couple them, you can reason about either side independently.
-That's great because if only one of those pieces is relevant to your problem, you just need to load it into your monkey brain and not the other half too.
+If you *de*-couple them, you can reason about either side independently.
+That's great because if only one of those pieces is relevant to your problem, you just need to load *it* into your monkey brain and not the other half too.

 To me, this is a key goal of software architecture: **minimize the amount of knowledge you need to have in-cranium before you can make progress.**